 And with other people, comes other people’s energy.

-Should we be concerned with any of this?
+Shouldn’t we be concerned about this?

 I mean, what if all of the bad luck we’ve had, inconveniences we’ve experienced, icky stuff happening, is simply because we were too cheap to buy stuff that is new?